plattnotpratt/task-api/README.md

-# ToDo List API
+# Task API

-A simple and easy-to-use REST API for managing a ToDo List application.
+A simple and easy-to-use REST API for managing a Task List API.
 This API allows users to perform CRUD operations (Create, Read, Update, Delete) on tasks.

 ## Table of Contents